jbromley94/Back-end-NC-NEWS/README.md

 npm run seed:dev
 ```

-Once that's been done you can check that usinng the instructions below, starting from :
+Once that's been done you can check that using the instructions below, starting from :

 ```
 $ mongo